Kinderhook town supervisor asks NYS to intervene at The Grand at Barnwell

 She then says the man on the phone changed his story, claiming the phone number in the computer system was incorrect.

-“I told him sir, I don’t really think that’s true either, because when he pulls out his feeding tube, nobody has a problem calling me then,” she goes on.
+“I told him sir, I don’t really think that’s true either, because when [my father] pulls out his feeding tube, nobody has a problem calling me then,” she goes on.

 Daigle says her father had been a resident at The Grand at Barnwell for four years.
 She says he was initially sent for rehab after a slip and fall on some ice.
 However, during his stay, he suffered a major stroke that paralyzed his esophagus.
 She says he is now non-verbal, has a feeding tube and is wheelchair bound.